SoftwareAG/c8y-docs/content/change-logs/analytics/apama-in-c8y-20240307-New-utility-functions-for-the-EPL-TimeFormat-event-library.md

 * `getOffset`: Gives the offset in seconds of the time zone from UTC at the given datetime, taking into account any daylight savings that may be being applied.
 * `getRawOffset`: Gives the base offset in seconds of the time zone, that is, without daylight savings applied.

 For usage information, see the API Reference for EPL (ApamaDoc).
+This is available in Apama 10.15.5.